 Mouthfeel qualities can be divided into components relating to viscosity (thick), substances (rich), resistance to the tongue (round), after-sensation (lingering), coating of the oral cavity (mouth-coating), and feeling on soft tissue, according to Navarini et al. (2004b) (smooth).

-Foams, on the other hand, are well-known for being extremely difficult to analyze due to their dynamics and many phenomena happening on the foam at the same time.
-As a result, the majority of study on this topic is focused on model systems, which employ one or two components to provide a more systematic approach to understanding creation and stability.
-Many diverse compounds are present in real food systems, resulting in a huge rise in complexity.
+As a result, most study on this topic is focused on model systems, which employ one or two components to provide a more systematic approach to understanding creation and stability.
+Many diverse compounds are present in natural food systems, resulting in a massive rise in complexity.

 Espresso is, without a doubt, a complicated polyphasic liquid made up of (1) an emulsion of oil droplets, (2) a suspension of solid particles, and (3) the effervescence of gas bubbles that eventually form a foam (Illy and Viani, 2005).

-To better comprehend espresso crema at varied lengths and time scales, a multidisciplinary approach using the most modern and extremely advanced analytical tools is required.
-This necessitates more thorough and focused research into coffee foam and the factors that influence its creation and stability.
+This necessitates more thorough and focused research into coffee foam and the factors influencing its creation and stability.
 Only when the chemical compounds and their production and destabilization mechanisms are properly known can they be used as triggers to change the crema.

 Developing ways to improve espresso crema, which may involve blending, roasting, grinding, tempering, and extraction characteristics such as water quality, requires combining the consumer impression of crema with a molecular and physical approach.
-This unique technique necessitates taking into account the espresso coffee in its whole.
+This unique technique necessitates taking into account the espresso coffee as a whole.

 According to Navarini et al. (2004b), mouthfeel attributes may be classified into components pertaining to viscosity (thick), substance content (rich), tongue resistance (round), after-sensation (lingering), oral cavity coating (mouth-coating), and soft tissue feeling (smooth).